roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 ##### Transmitter RF

-The RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module has an excellent transmitter performance .
+The RAK2245 WisLink-LoRa Stamp Edition has an excellent transmitter performance .
 It is highly recommended to use an optimized configuration for the power level configuration, which is part of the HAL.
 This results in a mean RF output power level and current consumption.